mihdan/cyr2lat/readme.txt

 * Added phpunit tests for all php versions from 5.6 to 7.3
 * Fixed php warning during conversion of existing slugs
 * Fixed locale selection during conversion of existing post slugs when WPML is activated
-* Fixed locale selection during conversion of existing term slugs when WPML is activated
 * Fixed bug with infinite redirection of some slugs after conversion of existing slugs

 = 4.1.2 (22.05.2019) =